maxwolf621/SpringNote/SpringWithDatabase/Cache.md

 [](https://www.javadevjournal.com/spring-boot/3-ways-to-configure-multiple-cache-managers-in-spring-boot/)

-Cverride these methods to configure our custom cache configuration
+Override these methods to configure our custom cache configuration
 1. `CacheManager cacheManager()` : Return the cache manager bean to use for annotation-driven cache management.
 2. `CacheResolver cacheResolver()` : Return the CacheResolver bean to use to resolve regular caches for annotation-driven cache management.
 3. `CacheErrorHandler errorHandler()` : Return the CacheErrorHandler to use to handle cache-related errors.